Event Calendar - Future Events View

 Join with genealogists at all skill levels in the conference room in the Virginia Room for Open Genealogy Night.

-We are all at different levels of writing skills and experience, and we enjoy helping each other.
-Whether questions of grammar, comma usage, spelling variations, or those fiendish footnotes, we welcome the opportunity to discuss and debate the issues.
+We all have different writing skills and experience levels and enjoy helping each other.
+Whether the issue concerns grammar, comma usage, spelling variations, or those fiendish footnotes, we welcome the opportunity to discuss and debate it.

 If you wish to be added to the members‘ list to receive a copy of the draft manuscript by email and join the online meetings, please send your name and email address to SIG co-leader Sean Furniss at Sean.Furniss@gmail.com.